Understanding emotional investing

 What triggers these emotions?

 Social media is another trigger.
-Since these platforms figure out our interests and likes faster than our friends, it’s highly likely that investors will come across ‘investment advice’ on these platforms.
+Since these platforms figure out our interests and likes faster than our friends, investors will likely come across ‘investment advice’ on these platforms.
 Most people who give out ‘advice’ on these platforms have experience ranging from 1-2 years at the most.
 Since they are presented and communicated in the best way possible, most of us fall prey to this.
 After all. who doesn’t like to know the ‘top 10 stocks to buy under $50 for 2021’.

 It’s important to understand that the market itself is the biggest trigger.
 With ups and downs happening constantly, the volatile nature of the market can be worrying for many.
 For an average investor, their hard-earned money is at stake, so naturally, their risk tolerance would be very low.
 Because, let’s face it, losing money is painful.
 So this constant fear about the investment performance can be stressful.
 As humans, we tend to act based on emotions more, when we are under a lot of stress, and that often leads to making decisions without rational and reasonable thought, which most of the time, makes the situation worse.